aubreyrees/lite-boolean-formulae/README.rst

 .. image:: https://coveralls.io/repos/github/aubreystarktoller/lite-boolean-formulae/badge.svg?branch=master
    :target: https://coveralls.io/github/aubreystarktoller/lite-boolean-formulae?branch=master

-This module helps with the building of smallish boolean formulae.
-This module expresses boolean formulae in CNF internally and does not preserve the original form of the formula.
+This module helps with the building of small to medium Boolean formulae.
+This module expresses Boolean formulae in CNF internally and does not preserve the original form of the formula.

 **Contents**